Why Automatic Car Wash Is Not Safe for Your Car

 Automatic Car Wash – Safe to a Certain Extent

-However, there are also times when the system will not work as efficiently as promised.
+However, there are also times when the system will not work as efficiently as they promise.
 For instance, most conveyor belt car wash systems use hundreds of gallons of water every day to clean cars.
 What happens to all the dirty rinse water?
 The facility has the option of hauling it off to a recycling center, or it can install its own filtration and recycling equipment on site.
 Once the water is stripped of harmful chemicals, it becomes available for use during the next wash cycle.

 So, the automatic car wash does not really clean your car all that much.